Official site of

 In April 2017, I played the role of Ren in Bilston Youth Theatre's explosive rock ‘n’ roll musical sensation Footloose, performed at the 350 seater Dormston Mill Theatre in Sedgley.

-At the end of each night all the audience stood and dance to the finally medley of hits including Holding Out for a Hero, Almost Paradise, Let’s Hear it for the Boy and of course the unforgettable title track Footloose creating an electric atmosphere
+At the end of each night all the audience stood and dance to the finally medley of the unforgettable title track Footloose creating an electric atmosphere

 WHAT I GO TO SCHOOL FOR